Let’s talk Indigenous Impact Assessment Co-Administration Agreements

 • Obligations to Sovereignty

-by Martu, about 2 months ago
+by Martu, over 1 year ago

 I believe by implementing UN-DRIP and bypassing Canada, requiring the UN to bring Canada into compliance using clauses of its obligations at the end of the DRIP agreement, we can say more firmly "No," to new colonization as a matter of Indigenous Sovereignty, regardless of impact assessment.